happy-geeks/wiser-task-scheduler/README.md

 The Wiser Task scheduler (WTS in short) is a .net core service which can be used to run specific tasks in various time-schedules.
 The WTS is configured with JSON-based configuration files.
 These configuration files can also be read directly from a Wiser account if Wiser is in place.

 ## Prerequisites
-[.NET Desktop runtime 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) (x64) needs to be installed on the server
+- [.NET Desktop runtime 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) (x64) needs to be installed on the server to run as a Windows service.
+- Support to host a Docker container when not running as a Windows service.

 ## Installation of the WTS on a Windows server
 0. Check the Prerequisites above